Go Back

 Instructions

-• Melt butter and chocolate (as for brownies) in the microwave (short 5-second spurts and mixing well each time) or on top of a saucepan with hot water being careful not to let it touch the bottom of the bowl.
+• Melt ½ cup unsalted butter and 3.5 ounces semisweet chocolate (as for brownies) in the microwave (short 5-second spurts and mixing well each time) or on top of a saucepan with hot water, being careful not to let it touch the bottom of the bowl.

-• Add sifted cocoa powder and powdered sugar in 2 parts and mix well until creamy.
+• Add sifted 1 tablespoon unsweetened cocoa powder and 2 cups powdered sugar in 2 parts and mix well until creamy.

-• Add vanilla, salt, and other extracts if using.
+• Add 1 teaspoon vanilla extract or paste, a pinch of sea salt, and additional extracts if using.

-• Add sour cream and mix very well.
+• Add ½ cup regular sour cream and mix very well.
 The final mixture should be creamy with no lumps.

 Notes

-Cocoa powder: always use unsweetened.
-And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).
+Cocoa powder: Always use unsweetened.
+And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark or black cocoa powder).

-Refrigeration: this is the way to store it IMO as it keeps well for weeks in a tightly covered container.
+Refrigeration: This is the way to store it, in my opinion, as it keeps well for weeks in a tightly covered container.
 Whip it again before using it to achieve the best consistency.

-Freezing: you can freeze this chocolate frosting in a container that has a lid.
+Freezing: You can freeze this chocolate frosting in a container that has a lid.
 I like to first put it in the refrigerator the night before so it defrosts gradually.
-Then take it out, bring it to room t° and whip it again.
+Then take it out, bring it to room temperature and whip it again.
 It usually comes back together easily.